 There are no current plans to alter facilities but there is a recognised need to improve the performance of the Gyratory in Rawtenstall, within which Rawtenstall Fire Station is located.
-This would require relocation of the existing fire station.
+Should the more expensive signalised option be required would require relocation of the existing fire station as there is still an identified need for such a facility in the Borough.
+The cost of relocating Rawtenstall Fire Station (minus land and utility costs, etc) would be £4.5 million.